cockroachdb/docs/v22.1/backup.md

 - [Full cluster backups](take-full-and-incremental-backups.html#full-backups) can only be run by members of the [`admin` role](security-reference/authorization.html#admin-role).
 By default, the `root` user belongs to the `admin` role.
 - For all other backups, the user must have [read access](security-reference/authorization.html#managing-privileges) on all objects being backed up.
 Database backups require `CONNECT` privileges, and table backups require `SELECT` privileges.
 Backups of user-defined schemas, or backups containing user-defined types, require `USAGE` privileges.
 - `BACKUP` requires full read and write permissions to its target destination.
-- {% include_cached new-in.html version="v22.1" %} `BACKUP` does **not** require delete or overwrite permissions to its target destination.
+- {% include_cached new-in.html version="v22.1" %}`BACKUP` does **not** require delete or overwrite permissions to its target destination.
 This allows `BACKUP` to write to cloud storage buckets that have [object locking](use-cloud-storage-for-bulk-operations.html#object-locking) configured.
+We recommend enabling object locking in cloud storage buckets to protect the validity of a backup in the event a restore is necessary.

 ### Destination privileges